-Silicon Valley legend Nolan Bushnell founded the groundbreaking gaming company Atari in 1972, and was Steve Jobs’ employer and mentor, as he was for many other creatives over the course of his five decades in business.
+Silicon Valley legend Nolan Bushnell, speaker, founded the groundbreaking gaming company Atari in 1972, and was Steve Jobs’ employer and mentor, as he was for many other creatives over the course of his five decades in business.
 In his eagerly awaited first book, Bushnell explains how to find, hire, and nurture the people who could turn your company into the next Atari or the next Apple.

 “If you can fix your company’s bureaucracy, if you can streamline your creative chain, if you can establish a workplace where innovation is rewarded and naysayers are denied power… if you can play with toys, if you can follow many of the other pongs in this book, you may well be fashioning a workplace that cultivates creativity.
 In that case, the next Steve Jobs may already be applying for a position at your company….
 You might even find that the next Steve Jobses are already working for you—although if that’s the case, the odds are good that they’re wilting under your company’s hierarchy, their inspiration destroyed by your management team, by the lack of support for their ideas, by the fear that taking a risk will lead to being fired …It isn’t enough to find the next Steve Jobses and hire them; you have to create a situation in which they can flourish, and then your company can, too. “

 - Nolan Bushnell featured in acclaimed Game Doc, “High Score” on Netflix

 - Nolan Bushnell on “How I Built This With Guy Raz” – Viral Podcast